yusufchestermorris/Portfolio/README.md

-# Portfolio
+# Portfolio website
+## Designed Using HTML, SCSS, and Affinity Designer
-Illustrated and built by me
+This website was built by me from the ground up including coding and illustration